MedX-Media/MedX/README.md

 as we are an open startup, we issues almost anything we're working on. we also publish monthly reports in our [newsletter](https://medxmedia.substack.com/) and our [inside medx telegram channel](https://t.me/insidemedx).

 ## how can 'anyone' contribute?
-anyone can contribute directly and freely through this public repository. but before contribution, please read our [contributions guide](https://github.com/Sinusealpha/MedX/blob/main/CONTRIBUTION-GUIDE.md). we're also actively seeking same-purposed people (especially from those who contributed here) to be in our main team and if you see yourself as this person, please fill out this [form]() and we'll message you as soon as possible if there are/aren't any chance.
+anyone can contribute directly and freely through this public repository. if you're hesitating about contributing, read our [contributing why](https://github.com/Sinusealpha/MedX/blob/main/CONTRIBUTION-WHY.md) document. it's about the reasons you may have for contributing to open-source projects like medx. but before contributing, please read our [contributions guide](https://github.com/Sinusealpha/MedX/blob/main/CONTRIBUTION-GUIDE.md). we're also actively seeking same-purposed people (especially from those who contributed here) to be in our main team and if you see yourself as this person, please fill out this [form]() and we'll message you as soon as possible if there are/aren't any chance.